 Top 8 Records Management Risks

-Records management is a complicated process that involves many stakeholders, such as legal, IT, HR and finance departments.
-The risks of managing records are numerous, but it is important to be aware of them in order to avoid any potential issues.
+Records management is a complicated process that involves many stakeholders, such as legal, IT, HR, and finance departments.
+The risks of managing records are numerous, but it is important to be aware of the symptoms in order to avoid any potential issues and overcome related consequences.

 There are many risks that come with poor records management.
 When records are not properly stored, they can get lost or destroyed, which will lead to the loss of important information and data.
 Poorly managed records also make it difficult for companies to comply with regulatory requirements and other legal obligations.